mendersoftware/mender-docs/06.Artifact-creation/05.Server-side-generation-of-Delta-Artifacts/docs.md

 ### Hosted Mender

-To enable this feature on your Enterprise tenant in Hosted Mender, please get in touch with the [Mender support team] (mailto:support@mender.io) with the topic title "Enable server-side delta".
+To enable this feature on your Enterprise tenant in Hosted Mender, please get in touch with the [Mender support team](mailto:support@mender.io) with the topic title "Enable server-side delta".

 ### On-premise installations